 It is everyone’s responsibility to

 - Recognise LGBTIQA+ students, families, and staff as an everyday part of the school community.

 - Be aware of our shared responsibility to help create safe and supportive learning environments.

 - Model respectful and inclusive behaviour and language and address discriminatory language or behaviour.

-- Listen, support, and respect the individual wishes and needs of people, including LGBTIQ+ staff, students, and families.
+- Listen, support, and respect the individual wishes and needs of people, including LGBTIQA+ students, families and staff.

 Where can I get more information?

-- Further information is available at LGBTIQ+ page
+- Further information is available at LGBTIQA+ Equality and Inclusion in Education